gisaia/-ARLAS-stack-ais-tutorial/README.md

 Let's explore some boats position data, provided by __Danish Maritime Authority__.

-This tutorial is based on AIS data from 11/20/2019 to 11/27/2019 on which we have extract some boats based on following MMSI :
+This tutorial is based on AIS data emitted from 11/20/2019 to 11/27/2019.
+We extracted boats positions having the following MMSI :
  - 257653000
  - 265177000
  - 220051000